-- University of Tennessee's School of Journalism & Electronic Media and College of Communication & Information offer a Science Communication Program composed of 8 courses, each available at least once a year.
-The courses are environmental writing, science and medical writing (including nature and environmental writing), science writing as literature; mass media health communication; issues management and crisis communication; and contemporary issues in science, technology, engineering, and medical communication and information sciences.
-The first four courses can be taken for graduate or undergraduate credit.
-Three courses are for graduate students only.
+- University of Tennessee's School of Journalism & Electronic Media and College of Communication & Information offer a Science Communication Program.
+The courses are environmental writing; science and medical writing (including nature and environmental writing); science writing as literature; mass media health communication; issues management and crisis communication; and contemporary issues in science, technology, engineering, and medical communication and information.
 There are no prerequisites for any of these courses, so they can be and are taken by students in any field.
 These courses provide a concentration for a B.S., M.S, or Ph.D. degree.
 Some graduate fellowships are available.
 Paid internships for undergraduate and graduate students are also available, including some at Oak Ridge National Laboratory.
 Contact Mark Littmann, (865) 974-8156.

 - Texas A&M University offers an M.S. degree in science and technology journalism.
 Students select courses in both science and science journalism.
 Contact Barbara Gastel, (979) 845-6887.

-- University of Wisconsin-Madison's School of Journalism and Mass Communication offers a professional master's degree that allows individuals to construct their own science or environmental communication programs.
+- University of Wisconsin-Madison's School of Journalism and Mass Communication offers a professional master's degree that allows individuals to construct their own science, health or environmental communication programs.
 The school also offers both M.A. and Ph.D. degrees for those interested in scholarship training.
 Contact Lisa Aarli, 608-263-4858.